 Automatic Spring Drive 3-Day GMT

-In 2006, just two years after the completion of Calibre 9R65, Grand Seiko's first 9R Spring Drive movement with GMT function, the Calibre 9R66, was unveiled.
+In 2006, just two years after the completion of Caliber 9R65, Grand Seiko's first 9R Spring Drive movement with a GMT (Greenwich Mean Time) function, Caliber 9R66, was unveiled.

 |Winding mechanism||Automatic with manual winding|